popioani/ioncube_decoder/README.md

 ## Demo
 For Demo Decoding From PHP 7.1 To 8.2 You Can Free Reach US At [@tahaghafuri](https://t.me/tahaghafuri/).

-## Warning
+## Warning!!
-Iranian files and copyrighted files cannot be decoded, you will be banned if you send them!
+<b>Iranian files and copyrighted files cannot be decoded, you will be banned if you send them!</b>

 ## Note
-A valid serial number is required to use the decoder.
+<b>A valid serial number is required to use the decoder.</b>

 ## Description
 This project is designed to decode Ioncube encoded files.
 It includes the necessary tools and scripts to perform the decoding process.